About this carrot Cucumber Juice

 Notes

-- If you want to separate the carrot pulp, pass the carrots through the juicer first and then the rest of the ingredients.
+- If you want to separate the carrot pulp, pass the carrots through the juicer first, then add the rest of the ingredients.

-- It is best to use a high-speed blender like a Vitamix or Blendetc.
+- It is best to use a high-speed blender, such as a Vitamix or Blendtec.

 - For the best taste and nutrient content, drink your juice immediately after making it.